Why choosing where to give birth matters

 If you’re not planning to give birth in a labour ward, the arrangements for transfer to one in the event of problems should be clear.

 It could take a while to reach this point, so making contact with health professionals early in your pregnancy can be useful.
-It might help to bring your partner, birth partner or a friend to appointments - these can be difficult conversations, so it helps to have some moral support.
+It might be helpful to bring your partner, birth partner or a friend to appointments - these can be difficult conversations, so it helps to have some moral support.

 What if I still don’t get the care I want?